-Within 60 days of commencement of discharge, a sample shall be collected from each outfall and analyzed for all the constituents specified below, at the required detection limits.
-Within 120 days of commencement of discharge, a summary report on the produced water must be submitted to the Wyoming Department of Environmental Quality and the U.S. EPA Region 8 at the addresses listed below.
+Within 60 days of commencement of discharge following issuance of this permit modification, a sample shall be collected from each outfall and analyzed for the constituents specified below, at the required detection limits.
+Within 120 days of commencement of discharge following issuance of this permit modification, a summary report on the produced water must be submitted to the Wyoming Department of Environmental Quality and the U.S. EPA Region 8 at the addresses listed below.
 This summary report must include the results and detection limits for each of the constituents listed below.
 In addition, the report must include written notification of the established location of the discharge point (refer to Part I.B.11).
 This notification must include a confirmation that the location of the established discharge point(s) is within 1,510 feet of the location of the identified discharge point(s), is within the same drainage, and discharges to the same landowner's property as identified on the original application form.
 The legal description and location in decimal degrees of the established discharge point(s) must also be provided.
-After receiving the monitoring results for the initial discharge, the effluent limits and monitoring requirements established in this permit may be modified.
+After receiving the monitoring results for the initial discharge, the routine monitoring requirements described in Parts I.A.7.b. and I.A.7.c. may be modified to require more stringent monitoring.

 Parameter (See notes following the table on chemical states) Required Detection Limits and Required Units

 Alkalinity, Total 1 mg/l as CaCO 3

 Aluminum, Dissolved 50 μg/l

 Arsenic, Total Recoverable 1 μg/l

 Barium, Total Recoverable 100 μg/l

 Bicarbonate 10 mg/l

 Cadmium, Dissolved 5 μg/l

-Parameter (See notes following the table on chemical states) Required Detection Limits and Required Units

 Calcium, Dissolved 50 μg/l, report as mg/l

 Chloride 5 mg/l

 Copper, Dissolved 10 μg/l

 Dissolved Solids, Total 5 mg/l

-Fluoride, Dissolved 100 μg/l

 Hardness, Total 10 mg/l as CaCO 3

 Iron, Dissolved 50 μg/l

 Lead, Dissolved 2 μg/l

 Magnesium, Dissolved 100 μg/l, report as mg/l

 Manganese, Dissolved 50 μg/l

 Mercury, Dissolved 1 μg/l

 pH to 0.1 pH unit

-Radium 226, Total Recoverable 0.2 pCi/l
+Radium 228, Total Recoverable 0.2 pCi/l

 Selenium, Total Recoverable 5 μg/l

 Sodium Adsorption Ratio Calculated as unadjusted ratio

 Sodium, Dissolved 100 μg/l, report as mg/l

 Specific Conductance 5 micromhos/cm

 Sulfate 10 mg/l

 Zinc, Dissolved 50 μg/l

-DISSOLVED: Value is based on the dissolved amount which is the amount that will pass through a 0.45 μm membrane filter prior to acidification to pH 1.5 - 2.0 with nitric acid.
+Dissolved means the amount that will pass through a 0.45 μ m membrane filter prior to acidification to pH 1.5 - 2.0 with nitric acid.
+Total is expressed in terms of total recoverable metal in the water column.